kyoto-framework/kyoto/README.md

 Micro framework concept, that brings frontend-like components experience to the server side with native `html/template`.
 Supports any serving basis (nethttp/Gin/etc), that provides `io.Writer` for response.

 **Under heavy development, not stable (!!!)**

+**Disclaimer**
+***I'm not Golang "rockstar"**, I'm just a regular developer.
+If you see any problems in the project - feel free to open new Issue.
+And if you would like to see features you want or just support our bright feature, please, support me with [Patreon](https://www.patreon.com/yuriizinets) or Bitcoin (39extGa1qoaGx2kpZ6RHPVkenNP9RGzVEB)*

 ## TOC